To Moulage or Not to Moulage, There is No Question!

 Treated dressings and gauze pads can be made in advance and stored, dried in Moulage box indefinitely.

-I hope this helps you with your Healthcare Simulation Moulage!
+We hope this helps with your Healthcare Simulation Moulage!
 Please stop by and say hello at www.moulageconcepts.com, where you can learn more about “Bridging the Gap” in simulation.

 Wishing you great success in all your Moulage endeavors!